 Eyes are one of the most important organs in the body.
 Taking care of an eye is as important as our body.
 Various lifestyle changes to get rid of corneal scar as follows:

-- Habits like continuously staring at screens or monitors, which leads to straining of eyes should be avoided or reduced.
+- Habits like continuously staring at screens or monitors, which leads to the straining of eyes should be avoided or reduced.

 - Ensuring proper lighting while using your eyes are some of the healthy lifestyle habits one should adopt.